petersem/dockerholics/compose-examples/dl/README.md

 - Qbittorrent

 ## Prerequisites
-This will install as-is, however the following stacks should be installed first, to gain maximum features
+This will install as-is, **without** QBittorrent.
+The following stacks should be installed first, to gain maximum features
 ### Other stacks
 - docker (not written yet)
 - openvpn (not written yet)